This information applies to Windows Internet Explorer 7 and Windows Internet Explorer 8.

 Here are answers to some common questions about spyware.

 Spyware is software that can install itself or run on your computer without providing you with adequate notice, consent, or control.
-Spyware might not display symptoms after it infects your computer, but many types of spyware or unwanted programs can affect how your computer runs.
-For example, spyware can monitor your online behavior or collect information about you (including personally identifiable or other sensitive information), change settings on your computer, or cause your computer to run slowly.
+Spyware might not display symptoms after it infects your computer, but many types of malicious software or unwanted programs can affect how your computer runs.
+Spyware can, for example, monitor your online behavior or collect information about you (including personally identifiable or other sensitive information), change settings on your computer, or cause your computer to run slowly.

 You probably have some form of spyware on your computer if:

-You notice new toolbars, links, or favorites that you didn't intentionally add to your web browser.
+You notice new toolbars, links, or favorites that you did not intentionally add to your web browser.

 Your default home page, mouse pointer, or search program changes.

 You type the address for a specific website (for example, a search engine), but are taken to another website without notice.